chrlynn26/intro_data_science_class_collection/README.md

 <br />

-# Course 1 - Introduction to Data Science in Python:
+# Course 1 - Introduction to Data Science:

 This course dived into fundamental Python libraries to clean and manipulate data as a data scientist.
 The course began with an introduction to basic techniques, including lambdas and list comprehensions, reading and writing csv files, and querying data frames.
 Python’s NumPy and Pandas libraries were heavily used in this course, in addition to Python’s Datetime and SciPy libraries.
 I also learned about handy functions, like Map and Lambda, in addition to list comprehension.